demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 **Access permissions**

-Currently, only files that are accessible to anyone in Google Drive are indexed and visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+Currently, only files that are accessible to anyone in Google Drive are indexed and visible to all Microsoft 365 users in your tenant, from Microsoft Search or Microsoft 365 Copilot.

 ### Content